AmarisAI/incubator-superset/docs/druid.rst

 Druid
 =====

-Superset has a native connector to Druid, and a majority of Druid's features are accessible through Superset.
+Amarisset has a native connector to Druid, and a majority of Druid's features are accessible through Amarisset.

 .. note ::
-    Druid now supports SQL and can be accessed through Superset's SQLAlchemy connector.
+    Druid now supports SQL and can be accessed through Amarisset's SQLAlchemy connector.
 The long term vision is to deprecate the Druid native REST connector and query Druid exclusively through the SQL interface.